R\'enyi relative entropies and noncommutative $L_p$-spaces: Concluding remarks

 \section{Concluding remarks}

 In this paper, an extension of the sandwiched R\'enyi relative $\alpha$-entropies to the setting of von Neumann algebras is defined for $\alpha>1$, using an interpolating family of non-commutative $L_p$-spaces with respect to a state.
-For this extension, we proved some of the basic properties, in particular the data processing inequality with respect to positive trace-preserving maps.
+For this extension, we proved that it coincides with the previously defined Araki-Masuda divergences \cite{berta2018renyi} Further, some of the basic properties are shown, in particular the data processing inequality with respect to positive trace-preserving maps.
 Since the limit $\alpha\to 1$ yields the Araki relative entropy $D_1$, this implies that $D_1$ is monotone under such maps and not only adjoints of unital Schwarz maps, as previously known \cite{uhlmann1977relative}.
 For $\Me =B(\Ha)$, this fact was recently observed in \cite{mhre2015monotonicity}.

 Another main result of the paper is the fact that preservation of the extended sandwiched entropies characterizes sufficiency of 2-positive trace preserving maps.
 Note that for most of the proofs 2-positivity was not needed, indeed, Lemma \ref{lemma:condexp} is the only place where more than positivity is necessary.
 It would be interesting to see whether similar results can be proved assuming only positivity, since the results known so far on sufficiency of maps need stronger positivity conditions.
+Note that for $\alpha=2$, an extension to positive maps is proved in Corollary \ref{coro:equality}.

-The Araki-Masuda divergences were defined in \cite{beschto2016renyi} also for $\alpha\in [1/2,1)$.
-A treatment of $\tilde D_\alpha$ for these values in our setting, as well as the relation to the Araki-Masuda divergences, will be given elsewhere.
+The Araki-Masuda divergences were defined in \cite{berta2018renyi} also for $\alpha\in [1/2,1)$.
+A treatment of $\tilde D_\alpha$ for these values in our setting will be given elsewhere, see \cite{jencova2017renyi2}.